KeithBurghardt/urbanscaling/data_analysis/README.md

 ## find_bufa_bui.py

 Finds the total BUFA (footprint area) or BUI (indoor area) to calculate dasymetricly refined populations at GBUA or CBSA level.

+## nl_fit.r

+R code to calculate the non-linear fit of our data (y = A*P^B, where y is a statistic, such as indoor area, and P is population.
+A, and B are fitting parameters)